Applications for the Summer 2023 excavation season will open Fall Semester 2022.

 travel to and from the site

-The 2020 excavation season is a six-week project that will extend from May 17th – June 26th.
-Volunteer archaeologists should plan to arrive in Orvieto on Sunday, May 17th.
+The 2022 excavation season is a five-week project that will extend from May 25th – June 28th.
+Volunteer archaeologists should plan to arrive in Orvieto on Wednesday, May 25th.
 The first few days will consist of orientation sessions and preparation of the site for our excavation.
 The minimum stay is three weeks.
 Arrangement for a different arrival date should be cleared with the director.

 Participants will stay at the S. Lorenzo in Vineis Convent a 15th century monastery, located across a small valley, a 30 minute walk or 5 minute bus ride, from Orvieto.
 The residence has bathrooms, showers, a laundry machine, and drying racks.